rodriguezmatid/Safe-Looping/README.md

 # 🔄 Safe Looping - Gizathon Project

-> 📊 For an in-depth statistical and mathematical analysis of our model, please refer to our detailed paper in the ´stats&math` directory in this repo or [visualize online here](https://drive.google.com/file/d/1ri0aJM6NtKeQ9-618xtHlU_hgucvGhk8/view?usp=sharing).
+> 📊 For an in-depth statistical and mathematical analysis of our model, please refer to our detailed paper in the ´stats&math` directory in this repo or [visualize it online here](https://drive.google.com/file/d/1ri0aJM6NtKeQ9-618xtHlU_hgucvGhk8/view?usp=sharing).

 ##  🗂️ Table of Contents